 I edit magazines and write about gardens, plants and gardeners.
 My own garden and those open to the public, here and abroad – and gardeners – professionals and passionate amateurs, alike, all feature in my writing.
 Growing my own fruit, vegetables and herbs in a small, productive and ornamental town garden gives me great pleasure, as does using the produce and writing about it.

-Herbs are among the plants I would have on my desert island, so it is only natural that they feature regularly in my work, including in four books on herbs (see publications) and the magazine, Herbs, which I edit for the Herb Society.
-I am a member of the Garden Media Guild, serve on its committee and edit its publication Garden Media Guild News.
+Herbs are among the plants I would have on my desert island, so it is only natural that they feature regularly in my work, including in four books on herbs (see publications) and the magazine Herbs, which I edited for ten years (2008–2018) for the Herb Society.
+I am a member of the Garden Media Guild and for several years served on its committee and edited its quarterly publication.

 I am a Fellow of the Chartered Institute of Horticulture and editor of its magazine, The Horticulturist.
 My work appears in a number of popular publications and for several years I blogged about my town garden for Hozelock.
 My column, Growbag, was published in The Times weekend section for several years and I have contributed to gardening sections of consumer magazines, as well as to gardening titles and partworks on gardening, cookery and history.